Michał Pius Römer: Early years

 Römer was born in Lithuania into a Polish noble family of Baltic-German (Livonian) origin.
 He was one of szlachta members loyal to the heritage of the Grand Duchy of Lithuania, referred to as Krajowcy.
 His father was Michał Kazimierz Römer and mother was Konstancja Tukałło.

-He attended the Imperial School of Jurisprudence in Saint Petersburg (1893–1901) and later studied history in the Jagiellonian University in Kraków (1901–1902), after that he moved to Paris to study in École des sciences politiques (1902–1905).
-In Paris, he belonged to the organisation "Spójnia", where he headed the group "Lithuania", and was closely related to the Foreign Union of Polish Socialists.
+He attended the Imperial School of Jurisprudence in Saint Petersburg (1893–1901) and later studied history in the Jagiellonian University in Kraków (1901–1902), after that he moved to Paris to study in the École des sciences politiques (1902–1905).
+In Paris, he belonged to the Spójnia organisation, where he headed the group called "Lithuania", and was closely related to the Foreign Union of Polish Socialists.
 He gave the lecture on cultural-ethnographic situation in Lithuania in Café Voltaire, together with another Lithuanian activist, Tadas Ivanauskas.
-It was later published in Kraków by "Krytyka" under a title: Stosunki etnograficzno-kulturalne na Litwie.
+It was later published in Kraków by Krytyka under the title Stosunki etnograficzno-kulturalne na Litwie.

 In 1905, he returned to Lithuania, where he began to work for the restoration of Lithuanian statehood, not dominated by any nationalism.
 As he put it, he tried persuading the Lithuanian Poles to have "a common national citizenship (obywatelstwo krajowe) without renouncing cultural and national distinctions".
-To this end, he and Zenon Pietkiewicz founded the "Gazeta Wileńska", which was published from 15 February 1906.
+To this end, he and Zenon Pietkiewicz founded the Gazeta Wileńska, which was published from 15 February 1906.
 The radical paper was soon closed, on 7 July that year, although it already had 2,000 subscribers.
 Romer had to flee to Kraków, for fear of being arrested.

-In 1908 he wrote Lithuania: Study of national revival (Litwa: studium odrodzenia narodowego).
+In 1908 he wrote Lithuania: Study of National Revival (Litwa: studium odrodzenia narodowego).
 In his work he justified the Lithuanians' rights to their own statehood.
 He refuted accusations that Lithuanian activists were Russian agents.
 He also defended the right of Lithuanian Poles to preserve their own identity in the future Lithuanian state.

 Later that year he came back to Vilnius, when he continued his publicist work.
-He wrote works on Poles in Lithuania and Ruthenia and on Lithuanians in the Duchy of Prussia (Litwini w Prusach Książęcych, 1911).
+He wrote works on Poles in Lithuania and Ruthenia and on Lithuanians in the Duchy of Prussia (Litwini w Prusach książęcych, 1911).
 He joined the Society of Friends of Science in Wilno and accompanied Ludwik Krzywicki on his archaeological work in Samogitia.